outsinre/outsinre.github.com/_posts/2015-10-10-weechat-sasl-nickserv.md

     In a while, you will receive an email, from which you should copy the verification command to complete the registration process:
 2. /msg NickServ VERIFY REGISTER jimgray xxxxxxxx

     This temporary code is only for verification.
-The *freenode* account name will the very nickname used when registering.
+The *freenode* account name will the very nickname used when registering (*jimgray* here).
 3. /msg NickServ SET HIDEMAIL ON

     To keep your email address private, rather than displaying it publicly, mark it as hidden (which is done by default for new accounts).